2000 New York Giants season: Week 11: vs. St. Louis Rams

 The Giants headed home next to take on the Rams, who were also 7–2 heading into the matchup.
 The Rams were playing without starting quarterback Kurt Warner and running back Marshall Faulk, however backup quarterback Trent Green lit up the Giants for 4 touchdown passes and a rushing touchdown as the Giants' 4 game winning streak came to an end.

 In the first quarter, Amani Toomer lost a fumble deep in Giants territory, and the ball was recovered by Rams cornerback Dexter McCleon, who went down at the 1 yard line.
 On the next play, Trent Green found tight end Roland Williams for the game's opening score.
 Later in the quarter, Green hit Torry Holt for a 5-yard touchdown to make the score 14–0 Rams at the end of the first quarter.
 Although the Giants got on the board in the second quarter with Kerry Collins hitting Tiki Barber for a 13-yard touchdown, but Green struck back, hitting Ricky Proehl for an 8-yard touchdown pass.
 After Collins was picked off by McCleon, Green ran for a 14-yard touchdown run to make the score 28–7 Rams at the half.
-In the third quarter, Green's fifth touchdown of the day, a 34-yard touchdown pass to Issac Bruce, made the score 38–17 Rams heading into the fourth quarter.
+In the third quarter, Green's fifth touchdown of the day, a 34-yard touchdown pass to Isaac Bruce, made the score 38–17 Rams heading into the fourth quarter.